 Our monthly social Meetings take place on the first Friday of most months in the evening and are a great way to catch up with other members and hear the latest Club news.
-The Meeting normally includes a talk from a guest speaker.
+The Meeting includes a talk from a guest speaker.

 Non-members are warmly welcomed to our meetings.
 To find out more please contact us.

-Horticultural Club Talks in 2020
+Horticultural Club Talks in 2022

 All evening events are held in the Church Hall of All Saints Church New Haw, Weybourne Way, 98, Woodham Lane, New Haw, Addlestone, KT15 3DH.